rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 print("Hello world")
 ```

-The editor colors your code a little differently, but that is not important.
+Your editor will color your code a little differently, but that is not important.
 Save your file with the added code, and you have your first program!
 Of course, there is not much point in having a program if it just sits there on your computer.
 To run your program, do the following:

-1. Open the terminal and navigate to the folder (directory) where you saved `hello.py` using the `cd` command.
-If you do not know how to do that, go back and read the previous chapter again.
+1. Open the terminal and navigate to the folder (directory) where you saved `hello.py`.
+Use the `cd` command to do so.
+If you do not know how, go back and read the previous chapter again.
-2. Type `python hello.py` in the terminal and hit enter.
+2. Type `python hello.py` in the terminal and hit Enter.

 You should see something like [@fig:figure0].